freddyaboulton/gradio-webrtc/docs/userguide/api.md

 The `fetch_output` message is sent to the client whenever an instance of [`AdditionalOutputs`](../streams/#additional-outputs) is available.
 You can access the latest output data by calling the `fetch_latest_output` method of the `Stream` object.

-However, rather than fetching each output manually, a common pattern is to fetch the entire stream of output data by calling `
+However, rather than fetching each output manually, a common pattern is to fetch the entire stream of output data by calling the `output_stream` method.

 Here is an example:
 ```python